diskoverdata/diskover-docs/source_files/user_interface_settings.md

 The available fields are initially configured by your System Administrator.
 Other fields might be available for viewing and could be added to your selection.

-Click the  **Reset**  button if you have modified the columns width and wish to reset them to the default width.
+Click the  **Reset**  button if you have modified the columns' width and wish to reset them to the default width.

 ![Image: Settings – Hide/Unhide Columns in Search Results](images/image_settings_hide_fields_in_search_results.png)